Policy Gradient with Self-Attention for Model-Free Distributed Nonlinear Multi-Agent Games: Introduction

-Model-based methods for nonlinear multi-agent dynamic games rely on iterative linearization of the system dynamics and quadratic approximation of the game cost \cite{tassa2012synthesis,fridovich2020efficient, cleac2020algames}.
+\textbf{Related Work}.
+Model-based methods for nonlinear multi-agent dynamic games rely on iterative linearization of the system dynamics and quadratic approximation of the game cost \cite{fridovich2020efficient}.
 This allows for fast computation with guarantees of convergence to a saddle configuration \cite{zheng2022escaping} but imposes a centralized calculation that limits the applicability in distributed settings, where the agent communication is restricted according to a graph topology.
-To overcome such limitations, it is possible to restrict the class of nonlinear multi-agent dynamic games to potential games \cite{monderer1996potential, williams2024potential, bhatt2025strategic}, where it is assumed that a potential function exists such that the relative incentives in modifying one agent's policy is equal to the difference in value of the potential function.
-Under this constraint, it is possible to derive algorithms that compute open-loop optimal trajectories for the agents under centralized \cite{kavuncu2021potential} or distributed topological constraints \cite{williams2023distributed, williams2024potential}.
+To overcome such limitations, it is possible to restrict the class of nonlinear multi-agent dynamic games to potential games \cite{williams2024potential, bhatt2025strategic}, where it is assumed that a potential function exists such that the relative incentives in modifying one agent's policy is equal to the difference in value of the potential function.
+Under this constraint, algorithms can be derived that compute open-loop optimal trajectories for the agents under centralized \cite{kavuncu2021potential} or distributed topological constraints \cite{ williams2024potential}.
 However, open-loop policies lack robustness and require knowledge on how the multi-agent topology will evolve with time.
 In contrast, we propose a novel policy parameterization that is distributed by construction and does not require network topology prediction.
-In all previous cases, a model of the system dynamics and the structure of the cost function is needed to compute the actions.
+In all previous cases, a model of the dynamics and the cost function is needed to compute the actions.
 Instead, to address general nonlinear multi-agent dynamic games, we propose a model-free policy gradient approach that relies only on transition and cost samples.